Yusuf Cassim

 Yusuf Cassim is a South African Democratic Alliance politician, a Member of Parliament (MP) and the Federal Leader of the DA's Student Organisation (DASO) and a former interim Leader of the DA Youth, who took over the position when Mbali Ntuli stepped down.
 He is the former President of the Nelson Mandela Student's Representative Council 2012.
 Cassim is also the party's MP for Higher Education.
+He is a Muslim.